svshreya02/Camouflaged-Airplane-Detection/README.md

 # Usage
 Provide instructions on how to use the scripts included in the repository to restructure data, convert annotations, explore the dataset, train the model, and perform inference.

-# Contributing
-Contributions to improve the project are welcome.
-Please follow the standard pull request process to submit your changes for review.

 # License
 Check LICENSE file